 4. Notice of Outcome.
 The disciplinary authority will give the parties a written Notice of Outcome, which will include a rationale of whether the respondent violated the College policy.
-The disciplinary authority will give the parties the Notice of Outcome within fifteen (15) days of the beginning of the adjudication.
+The disciplinary authority will give the parties the Notice of Outcome within fifteen (15) days of receipt of the faculty panel's determination.
+This time frame may be extended for good cause depending on the complexity of the circumstances of each case.
+Where there is a delay, the College will notify the parties in writing of the delay and the reason for the delay.